okeeffe/flask-socketio-practice/README.md

 Inspired by [@miguelgrinberg](https://github.com/miguelgrinberg)'s [Flask-SocketIO-Chat](https://github.com/miguelgrinberg/Flask-SocketIO-Chat) project (particularly in project format, which I think Miguel is ace at).

-I'm also taking the opportunity to get more comfortable with things like CSS vars, Flexbox layouts and probably a few different front-end technologies.
+I'm also taking the opportunity to get more comfortable with things like CSS vars, Flexbox layouts and a few different front-end technologies.

 ### Running it